 The history of the American West is obviously never complete without the tales of the many Americans who first lived on these vast lands.

 Here, you’ll find summaries of many of the chiefs, heroes, warriors, and medicine men that history records as significant in the westward expansion of the United States.

-Though there were literally thousands of men and woman that could be mentioned, this ever growing list of individuals, begins with those most famous.
+Though there were literally thousands of men and women that could be mentioned, this ever-growing list of individuals begins with those most famous.

 Also See: Native American Heroes & Leaders